-All gateways, regardless of protocol (IDMT, Block, NAS, Object) are configured with a total of 4×10 GbE ports - connections to both the customer network for client access and also to the kSAFE frontend network for access to the storage nodes.
+All gateways, regardless of protocol (Block, NAS, Object) are configured with a total of 4×10 GbE ports - connections to both the customer network for client access and also to the kSAFE frontend network for access to the storage nodes.
 The CPU, memory, and local storage are tailored to the functions of the gateway.

 This model results in all gateways having approximately 1 GB/s of available performance in the system.
-Given that a kSAFE could scale to many hundreds, if not a thousand or more storage nodes, and a hundred or more gateways, the performance of a full up kSAFE could be an aggregate of well over 100 GB/s.
+Given that a kSAFE could scale to many hundreds, if not a thousand or more storage nodes, and a hundred or more gateways, the performance of a large scale kSAFE changes dynamically upon its composition.